Article first published August 2014, updated May 2019

 Let’s look at our recent Canvas email campaign as an example.
 Here’s what the link would look like with and without UTM variables:

 See all the extra parameters appended at the end of the URL?
 These tell Google Analytics where the person is coming from.

-Although these links look crazy, they are easier to set up than you think.
-You have two options: You can either tag all your links manually, or if you are a Campaign Monitor customer, you can turn on automatic link tagging.
+Although these links look crazy, they’re easier to set up than you think.
+You have two options: You can either tag all your links manually, or, if you’re a Campaign Monitor customer, you can turn on automatic link tagging.

 How to tag links manually

 To tag the links in your emails manually, you can use the Google Analytics URL Builder.
 This free tool is provided by Google Analytics, and it allows you to fill out a few fields and get a nicely coded link you can put straight into your campaigns.